Contemporary drawing sketchbook

 - Location: Keeley Street

 Duration: 4 sessions (over 4 weeks)

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 We will look at the contemporary sketchbook as an autonomous (stand-alone) art-form and examine ways that thinking, writing and drawing come together in the creative generation of image and ideas.
 We will explore contrasting approaches to sketchbook development (pace and style) including spontaneous and planned drawing techniques; we will also look at ways artists balance intimate and formal content and ideas.

 Covers a range of contemporary mixed-drawing techniques (see below), encouraging personal adaptation of method and materials.

-There will be a visit to the Welcome Collection, exploring the exhibition, artefacts and curatorial approach - taking this as a contemporary model for creative and adaptive thinking.
-Back at the City Lit studio, you will continue to work with ideas from the Wellcome research visit (i.e. science, life and art) using these sessions to identify and take forward a personal theme or interest.
+There will be a visit to a gallery exploring an exhibition, the artefacts and curatorial approach - taking this as a contemporary model for creative and adaptive thinking.
+Back at the City Lit studio, you will continue to work with ideas from the gallery research visit using these sessions to identify and take forward a personal theme or interest.

 What will we cover?

 - Working with gallery collections, curatorial themes and approaches

 - Thinking, writing and drawing – ways to bring initial research together